In retail, momentum is one of the best ways to generate your first key sales.

 Are shoppers leaving your website without completing their purchases?
 Don’t let those potential key sales slip away.
 Implement abandoned cart email campaigns to remind shoppers about the items left in their basket.

 Gaining your first key sales may seem daunting, especially if you’re just starting out, but it’s completely doable!
-With a bit of resourcefulness and creativity, you can start winning over those initial customers and obtain momentum you need to keep going.
+With a bit of resourcefulness and creativity, you can start winning over those initial customers and obtain the momentum you need to keep going.